 To understand the coupling between the rings in 7 it is important to first realise that the exchange involves three metal centres (Figure 5).
 The Ni site in the purple ring is coupled to two metal centres in the green ring; one of these metal centres is a Cr and the other a Ni, and they are AF-coupled to one another.
 Therefore the Ni site in the purple ring will be aligned parallel to one of these two spins and anti-parallel to the other.
 As the overall interaction is AF (with 7 having an S = 0 ground state) this means there is an AF Ni…Ni interaction and a ferromagnetic Ni-Cr interaction.
 The experimental data can be simulated using JNip-Nig=-JNip-Crg= 0.17 K. Transitions involving excited states of the single rings (with S > 1/2) contribute to the W-band EPR spectrum.
 In particular, the observed transition at about 2.8 T involves the S = 3/2 multiplets.
-This could be at the origin of the of the observed broadening of the line.
+This could be at the origin of the observed broadening of the line.

 The magnetic-field dependence of the low-lying energy levels of 7 resulting from this model is reported in Figure 6 for B perpendicular to the rings.
 The position of the singlet-triplet crossing is consistent with the main step in the low-temperature magnetization curves.